 Please include: an email contact, the machines and OSs that you are running it on (e.g. i7 3.4 GHz, Win 7 Pro), and a note of any problems etc. that you had with the download and installation.
-I intend (someday) to maintain an email list so that I can inform users of bugs, updates, patches, etc. If you don't want to be on this list, please let me know.

 More detailed comments, questions, bug reports, etc. can be also directed to the above address, and are always (!) appreciated.